CowboyH/Multi-Glau/README.md

   Implements the decision curve analysis, a graphical method used to evaluate clinical strategies by assessing net benefit across different probability thresholds (*P<sub>threshold</sub>*).
   The x-axis represents the range of possible thresholds, while the y-axis indicates the corresponding net benefit.
 - **plot.py**
   Provides demonstration code for generating violin plots, pie charts, and KDE (Kernel Density Estimation) plots using `seaborn` and `matplotlib`.
 Due to the sensitivity of the original clinical data, it cannot be publicly shared.
 Therefore, all data in this script are randomly generated solely for visualization demonstration purposes.
-  Users are encouraged to replace the synthetic data with their own dataset and customize the plotting style as needed for actual research use or publication.
+You are encouraged to replace the synthetic data with your own dataset and customize the plotting style as needed for your research or publication.

-> ⚙️ Code for the screening module is currently being organized and annotated.
-It will be uploaded by **June 20, 2025 (Beijing Time)**.
+- **screening_model.py**
+  This script trains a screening model using XGBoost with Bayesian Optimization and stratified k-fold cross-validation.
+It saves the best model for each fold and records both validation and external test metrics.
 > ⚙️ Code for the pre-diagnostic module is currently being organized and annotated.
 It will be uploaded by **June 30, 2025 (Beijing Time)**.
 > ⚙️ Code for the definitive diagnosis module is currently being organized and annotated.
 It will be uploaded by **July 10, 2025 (Beijing Time)**.
 ## Data availability